nassereddinebelghith/Airflow_Databricks_DAG/README.md

   [![percent_change]](#)

   <b>Step 2:</b>
   Exit the Databricks Notebook with output data, which is subsequently captured by Airflow and passed around via.
-XCOM.
+XCOM.<br>
   [![xcom]](#)

   <b>Step 3:</b>